jihan-park-pnu/JPER_Supplementary_Material_2/Online_supplementary_material.md

 # Supplementary material 1
 - Using a seed corpus of ten articles, we extracted the major keywords and defined them as the initial search string.
-  - Maladaptation-related studies; published Q1-ranked SSCI journals since 2010
+  - Maladaptation and climate justice studies published in Q1-ranked SSCI journals since 2010
   - `Aakre, S., & Rübbelke, D. T. (2010).
 Adaptation to climate change in the European Union: Efficiency versus equity considerations.
 Environmental Policy and Governance, 20(3), 159–179.`
   - `Barrett (2014)`
   - `Bazbauers, A. R. (2025).
 The Multilateral Development Banks and Rural Climate Finance: Adaptation, Mitigation, and Resilience.
 The Journal of Environment and Development, 34(2), 437–466.`